 The pavilion designed by zU-studio architecture and developed by Kaap de Groene Hoop, has arrived to Amsterdam after being built in Arnhem.

-As part of “Kaap de Groene Hoop” / “The Green hope”, a new harbour that is being built by Woodies at Berlin and also as part of “Made Up North” an initiative by a group of people trying to promote new projects in order to preserve local craftmanship on this area, this new Project aims to create a nice floating experience at a place historically well known for being one of the biggest shipyards of the world during 1920 to 1980.
+As part of “Kaap de Groene Hoop” / “The Green hope”, a new harbour that is being built at the NDSM and also as part of “Made Up North” an initiative by a group of people trying to promote new projects in order to preserve local craftmanship on this area, this new Project aims to create a nice floating experience at a place historically well known for being one of the biggest shipyards of the world during 1920 to 1980.